torgeir/cljs-workshop/readme.md

 - That was sent to you editor and displayed inline.
 - State you keep will persist until the browser window is closed.

-If jack in fails with an error like this, try the above jack in process again.
+If jack in fails with an error like this, make sure you gave colima/docker desktop enough cpu and memory, the defaults are pretty low.

 ```
-Killed
+> Killed
-Jack-in process exited.
+> Jack-in process exited.
 Status: 137

+colima stop
+colima start -c 4 -m 16
 ```

 ## Alternate setup: VSCode: hot reload on save